"Some Natural Phenomena" chapter:12 of Class 8 CBSE Science:-

 Q: What are safety precautions during a thunderstorm?

-Stay indoors, avoid using electrical appliances, and stay away from windows
+A: Stay indoors, avoid using electrical appliances, and stay away from windows.

 Q: What does a seismograph measure?